 The main beneficiaries of the AfCAP regional project on

-Climate Adaptation will be sub-Saharan African Road and Transport Ministries,
+Climate Adaptation are Sub-Saharan African Road and Transport Ministries,

 Departments and Agencies, as well as regional institutions, NGOs, universities